-These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS), as issued by the International Accounting Standards Board (IASB).
+These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board (IASB).

-The financial statements were authorized for issue by the Board of Directors on June 24, 2020.
+The financial statements were approved by the Board of Directors on June 3, 2021.

 Functional and presentation currency